On this page

-Our team is committed to sharing timely and relevant resources that strengthen your understanding of planned gifts and the legal provisions that affect charitable giving.
-Review the provided literature and explore your choices with our gift planning calculator.
-If any one of the gift strategies seems right for you please contact us for assistance.
+Our team is committed to sharing timely and relevant resources that guide your understanding of planned gifts and options for charitable giving.
+Review the provided literature and if any one of the gift strategies seems right for you, please contact us for assistance.

 Vested Interest Fall 2023